datarootsio/rootsstyle/README.md

 4. Footer (optional) is used to link to any **issues** that the commit closes and for **breaking changes**, in which case the line should start with `BREAKING CHANGE:`.

 # CHANGELOG
-The [CHANGELOG.md](https://github.com/datarootsio/rootsstyle/blob/main/CHANGELOG.md) file is automatically completed upon any new releases.
+The [CHANGELOG.md](https://github.com/datarootsio/rootsstyle/blob/main/CHANGELOG.md) file is automatically updated upon any new releases.
 # ROADMAP

 ### v1.0.0
 - Public repo
 - Github Page at datarootsio.github.io/rootsstyle
 - Google Colab examples notebook

-### v1.1.0
-- <code>rootsstyle.publish()</code>: allows you to publish an example .png with the corresponding code sample for other users to utilize as an example plot.